walt-port/prod-e/scripts/README.md

 - AWS CLI configured with appropriate credentials
 - curl for endpoint checks
+- jq for JSON parsing
 - mailx package for email notifications (if using email alerts)

 **Notes:**

 - Uses the ALB DNS name for endpoint checks to avoid internal DNS resolution issues
-- Tests appropriate paths for each service endpoint (e.g., `/grafana/api/health` for Grafana)
+- Tests appropriate paths for each service endpoint (e.g., `/grafana/` for Grafana)
+- Checks Prometheus health by verifying the ECS task health status
 - Properly handles timeouts and reports health status accurately

 ### <a name="backup-database"></a>backup-database.sh